-On March 28, 2019, Claimant filed a proof of claim seeking an "undetermined" amount in damages based on "litigation."
+On April 25, 2019, Claimant filed a proof of claim seeking \$252,000 in damages based on "fraudulent reverse mortgage."
 Claim at 2.
-The Consumer Claims Trustee objected to the Claim, asserting it lacked sufficient documentation to support a claim against the Debtors.
+The Consumer Claims Trustee objected to the Claim, asserting it fails to state an affirmative legal claim against the Debtors and seeks unavailable injunctive relief.
 Objection ¶ 3.

-The Court analyzes the Consumer Claims Trustee's request to dismiss the Claim for failure to prosecute under the five factors set forth in Nita, 16 F.3d at 485.
+The Court analyzes the Consumer Claims Trustee's request to dismiss the Claim for failure to prosecute under the five factors set forth in Nita 16 F.3d at 485.